grscheller/scheller-linux-archive/notes/pythonNotes.md

   - raised when a generator or coroutine returns
   - single attribute is value
     - given at exception creation, default in None
-  - if directly or indirectly raised within generator (coroutine?) code
-  - then converted to RuntimeError
+  - if directly or indirectly raised within generator (coroutine?) code, then converted to RuntimeError
 - **StopAsyncIteration**
   - raised by the /_/_anext/_/_() method of an asynchronous iteator
 - **SyntaxError**